 16. Desert Heat

 As far as names go, this sauce might just have the best one.
-You can definitely hear Robert Duvall shouting “I love the smell of Desert Heat in the morning” in Apocalypse Now, or this could be the title of Sting's latest single.
+You can definitely hear Robert Duvall shouting “I love the smell of Desert Heat in the morning” in Apocalypse Now.
 Unfortunately, that’s not how we’re grading this bad boy.
-It rates highly in regards to flavor combos -- rich and smoky -- but as for how flavorful it is, it’s a little too salty, which in turn hides all the good stuff.
+It rates highly in regards to flavor combos—rich and smoky—but as for how flavorful it is, it’s a little too salty, which in turn hides all the good stuff.

 The golden-hued skin is paper-thin but crunchy, while the meat is moist and perfectly salty.
 It’s a good wing, and probably one of the better plain wings you can snag at a fast-food chain.
 It shouldn't be as good as it is, and that is what makes it wild.